atriumn/atriumn-issue-driven-development/.atriumn/task-packs/implement.md

    - Write/update tests as defined in Testing Strategy
    - Update documentation as needed
    - Follow the technical considerations from the plan
+   - **CRITICAL - Dependency Management**: When adding new imports for external libraries:
+     - First check if the package exists in the relevant package.json
+     - If missing, install it using: `cd [package-directory] && npm install <package-name>`
+     - Always install in the correct package directory (where the package.json is located)
+     - Use --save-dev for development dependencies (testing, build tools)
+     - Document all installed packages in your implementation summary

+   - **Bash Usage Rules**:
+     - Use Bash ONLY for npm/yarn dependency management commands
+     - Do NOT use Bash for git operations, file system operations, or running applications
+     - Always change to the correct directory before installing packages
+     - Verify installations complete successfully

 5) **Verify success criteria**
    - Ensure all success criteria from each phase are met